-One day I was seating at the beach on a perfect sunny day and the wind began blowing like crazy.
+One day I was sitting at the beach on a perfect sunny day and the wind began blowing like crazy.
 The sand turned into food in my mouth, and I thought for a moment, who’d want to visit this place?
 Then I looked around and there were just a few people.
 Perfectly calm beach.
 I got up, set up my windshield and enjoyed the sunny and relaxing afternoon away from the crowds.
 That’s the Portuguese reality and if you plan to visit, I think you should get to know it better.

 I’ve been living in Portugal for 4 years now and I noticed quite a few things that can alienate a stranger or make him fall in love and feel at home.
 Let’s flip the Portuguese coin 12 times.